Technikradio/C3FOCSite/README.md

 enough extra functionality in order to take on the hassle of maintaining it properly.
 A simple 'show preview' button should do the trick as well.

+#### User rights

+The following rights show what logged in users are allowed to do.
+This corresponds to the <code>c3shop.frontpage.models.Profile.rights</code>
+value.
+A user who has a higher rights value is allowed to do all the stuff that requires a lower rights value.
+The reason this isn't bound to django's right management is due to me not wanting to allow other apps to mess with these permissions.
+The ones from django keep in existence and apply to other apps and django's native admin panel.

+* 0 -> No special permits
+* 1 -> Use the 'N units sold button' on articles
+* 2 -> Edit other properties of articles and add new ones
+* 3 -> Write and edit Articles
+* 4 -> Add users and change settings

 ## Deployment

 Have a look at PushToProduction file for detailed information on how to